This Salmon Pasta with Spinach is a deliciously easy pasta recipe with chunks of tender salmon and spinach in a scrumptious, creamy Parmesan sauce!

 How to make Salmon and Spinach Pasta

-1. Cook pasta according to the package instructions.
-Meanwhile, sauté the onion in butter over medium heat for 4-5 minutes.
+2. Meanwhile, sauté the onion in butter in a large skillet over medium heat for 4-5 minutes.

 2. Add the salmon and keep cooking for another 5-7 minutes, breaking it into flakes as it cooks.

-4. Add the heavy cream, Parmesan, garlic, salt and pepper.
+5. Add the heavy cream, Parmesan, garlic, salt and black pepper.
 Stir and bring to a gentle simmer.
+You can also add a ¼ tsp. of red pepper flakes for a touch of heat if desired.

-5. Add the cooked pasta and chopped parsley.
-Mix everything together thoroughly.
+6. Add the cooked pasta and chopped parsley.
+Mix everything thoroughly.

 - Add wine.
 You can add some dry white wine in step 1 when cooking the onions.